swt30/thesis/chapters/06-application/06-application.md

 The mass and radius of GJ 1132b are consistent with a planet that has a watery layer of some kind.
 [@Fig:gj1132b-mr] shows the one-sigma error ellipse for the mass and radius measurement of GJ 1132b.^[@Southworth2016] Overlaid are some mass--radius curves for different planet compositions, the largest of which includes a $10$% layer of water by mass on an Earth-like nucleus.
-This water layer uses my atmospheric models in @sec:heating-and-the-atmosphere so that the effect of temperature is included in the water layer.
+These models use my full atmosphere--interior structural code from [@sec:heating-and-the-atmosphere;@sec:watery-planet-interiors] so that the effect of temperature is included in the water layer.
 While a planet with a large iron fraction is ruled out by these mass--radius relations, GJ 1132b could have a sizeable water layer.

 ![